barebox/barebox/Documentation/boards/edb9xxx/cirrus_logic_edb9301.rst

 Cirrus Logic EP9301
 ===================

-This boards is based on a Cirrus Logic EP9301 CPU.
+This board is based on a Cirrus Logic EP9301 CPU.
 The board is shipped with:

   * 16MiB NOR type Flash Memory
   * 32MiB synchronous dynamic RAM on CS3